majharB/vegPoint/data/README.md

 # Data

-The dataset used in this research is **not included** in this repository due to its size.
+The dataset used in this research is not included in this repository.

 You can download the complete dataset from the following permanent identifier: